melyndav/Azulo-SubGraph-/README.md

 Built by the [Azulo](https://azulo.app) team.

 ### Notes
-Azulo is built on Gnosis Safe.
+Azulo is built using Gnosis Safe.

 For more information see the [Gnosis Safe docs](https://gnosis-safe.readthedocs.io/en/latest/) and/or the [docs for The Graph](https://thegraph.com/docs/).